 Where to get help

-The Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
 Australia has a Consulate in Bosnia and Herzegovina headed by an Honorary Consul.
-The Consulate provides limited consular assistance, but does not include the issue of Australian passports.
-Contact details are:
+The Consulate provides limited consular assistance, which does not include the issue of Australian passports.

 Bosnia and Herzegovina

 Passport application lodgement is by appointment only.

 You can obtain full consular assistance from the Australian Embassy in Vienna, Austria: